realworldocaml/book/book/testing/README.md

 ```

 The above, however, is not the expected outcome!
 In particular, all of
-our calls to `consume` succeeded, despite us trying to violate the
+our calls to `consume` succeeded, despite us violating the
 2-per-second rate limit.
 That's because there was a bug in our
 implementation.
 The implementation has a queue of times where consume
 events occurred, and we use this function to drain the queue.